CozzyBro2/media-server/README.md

 # Installation
 ## Docker
-The intended method.
 A sample compose file is provided:
 ```compose
 version: '3.4'